zhangwei217245/CloudLab_Setup/README.md

 # CloudLab_Setup

-## Generate SSH key pair on your computer, with name as id_rsa
+## Generate SSH key pair on your own computer, with name as id_rsa

 Please refer to https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/

-## Add public key id_rsa.pub to your cloudlab account
+## Add public key id_rsa.pub to your cloudlab account, also you can register your public key in your github account.

+## Instantiate multiple machines on CloudLab, and do the following:

 ## With you private key, do the following:
   1. Encrypt the key again with your password.